Healthy Homes Assessment Bridge Pā

 Bridge Pā Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Bridge Pā and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required to all Bridge Pā and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the compliance with the Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.

-• Property managers and private landlords have to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords should make sure their rental properties conform with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes